-Fluorite is an essential mineral which is composed of Calcium Fluorite.
+Fluorite is an essential mineral that is composed of Calcium Fluorite.
 It is affiliated with halide minerals.
 The fluorite stone shows cubic and octahedral faces set upon a micaceous matrix.

-It is considered to be the one of the most colorful mineral both in ultraviolet and normal light.
-The fluorite gemstone is useful gemstone which is not only used for ornaments purpose, but also used for commercial uses.
+It is considered to be one of the most colorful minerals both in ultraviolet and normal light.
+The fluorite gemstone is useful gemstone which is not only used for ornaments purpose but also used for commercial uses.

 Basically, this stone is used for the production of glasses and enamels.
 These stones have low dispersion that aids this stone to be used to create lenses for telescopes and microscopes especially lens that exhibit less chromatic aberration.

-The distinct capability to exhibit the ample amount of colors has built its reputation on the assembly of all minerals.
-Consequently, by virtue of its dominant properties this stone is being majorly used in the field of jewelry and industries.
+The distinct capability to exhibit an ample amount of colors has built its reputation on the assembly of all minerals.
+Consequently, by virtue of its dominant properties, this stone is being majorly used in the field of jewelry and industries.

-Due to the fact of its captivating properties this stone is felt engaging for mineral collectors because it has diverse crystal habits that consequences a well-formed clean crystal.
+Due to the fact of its captivating properties, this stone is felt engaging for mineral collectors because it has diverse crystal habits that consequence a well-formed clean crystal.

 These cleaved octahedrons are popular in rock shops all over the world.
 However, the natural (e.g. uncleaved) octahedrons are much harder to find.

 The name fluorite is derived from the Latin word fluo which means the flow of water or stream.
 The mineral fluorite is also called flux which also means wash or current flow of water.

 The mineral fluorite was discovered in 1530 from the work of Bermannus.